AirenSoft/OvenPlayer/docs/api.md

 #### player.removeCaption(`index`)

-Remove caption at specified index.
+Removes caption at the specified index.

 ||Type|
 |-|-|